ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

 1. Log in to [IBM Cloud](https://cloud.ibm.com/login).
 2. From the IBM Cloud Dashboard, click the Cloud Object Storage service instance that you want to work with.
-3. To view the endpoint URLs, click Endpoint in the left pane and select your preferred location or region.
+3. To get the Bucket name, click `Buckets` in the left pane and select your preferred bucket name and make a note.
-4. To view the endpoint URLs, click Endpoint in the left pane and select your preferred location or region.
+4. To get the endpoint URLs, click `Endpoint` in the left pane and select your preferred location or region.
-   1. Copy your preferred public `endpoint` (for example, s3.us.cloud-object-storage.appdomain.cloud) and use it as the value for the `Endpoint URL` field (or `endpointUrl` parameter).
+   1. Copy your preferred public `endpoint` (for example, s3.us-east.cloud-object-storage.appdomain.cloud) and use it as the value for the `Endpoint URL` field (or `endpointUrl` parameter).
-   2. Copy your preferred location or `region` (for example, ap-geo) and use it as the value for the Region field (or region parameter).
+   2. Copy your preferred location or `region` (for example, us-east) and use it as the value for the Region field (or region parameter).
 5. To view the service credentials, click Service credentials in the left pane, and then click View credentials.
 (If you want to define new credentials, click New credential, click Advanced options, then select Include HMAC Credential.)
 6. Copy the `cos_hmac_keys/secret_access_key` value and use it as the value for the `Secret access key` field (or `secretAccessKey parameter`).
 7. Copy the `cos_hmac_keys/access_key_id` value and use it as the value for the `Access key ID` field (or `accessKeyId parameter`).